 |Electron configuration||[Kr] 5s1||CAS number||7440-17-7|

 |ChemSpider ID||4512975||ChemSpider is a free chemical structure database|

 - The element is a member of the alkali metal group 1 of the periodic table.

-- The element has an atomic number of 37 and an atomic mass of 85.
+- The element has an atomic number of 37 and an atomic mass of 85.468 g cm3.

 - The metal is a lithophile metallic element that does not form any minerals of its own.

-- Specialty glasses, which constitute the leading market for rubidium, are used in fiber optics telecommunications systems and in night-vision devices.
+- Rubidium finds its major application in speciality glasses which are utilized in fibre optics telecommunications systems and in night-vision devices.

-- The carbonate (Rb2CO3) is used as an additive to these types of glass, where it reduces electrical conductivity and improves stability and durability.
+- The carbonate of Rubidium (Rb2CO3) is used as an additive to these types of glass, where it reduces electrical conductivity and improves stability and durability.

 - Rubidium-cesium-antimony coating is commonly applied to the photo-cathodes of photo-multiplier tubes, which are used in radiation detection devices, medical imaging equipment, and night-vision devices.

 - Compared with potassium and sodium, rubidium is relatively rare, with a crustal abundance of just 78 mg kg-1 (Fyfe 1999).

 - The Rb+ ion (ionic radius 152 pm) substitutes for K+ (138 pm) in mica such as muscovite and to a lesser extent in K-feldspar such as microcline and orthoclase, as well as rare minerals, such as lepidolite, carnallite, and pollucite, in which it replaces Cs.

 Certain Facts About Rubidium